cosinekitty/astronomy/README.md

 - Calculates the positions of Jupiter's four largest moons: Io, Europa, Ganymede, and Callisto.

+- Allows custom simulation of the movements of user-defined small bodies, such as asteroids and comets, through the Solar System.

 - Converts angular and vector coordinates among the following orientations:
   - Equatorial J2000
   - Equatorial equator-of-date